 IMPORTANT NOTE: Contact a Generac Mobile Products Authorized Service Dealer immediately if the mast hangs up or the winch cable develops slack.

-4. The mast can be rotated by loosening the mast rotation knob at the bottom of the mast (D).
+Rotate the mast by loosening the mast rotation knob at the bottom of the mast (H).
 Turn the mast until the lights face in the desired direction and then tighten the knob.